ImDanyul/yamaha-motorcycles/README.md

 ## Credits

+code for navigation bar highlights from - <https://www.w3schools.com/>

 ### Content

-The text for Yamaha-R1 was taken from - <https://en.wikipedia.org/wiki/Yamaha_YZF-R1>
+The text for Yamaha-R1 was taken from - <https://en.wikipedia.org/wiki/Yamaha_YZF-R1> and <https://en.wikipedia.org/wiki/Yamaha_Motor_Racing>

 The text for Yamaha-R6 was taken from - <https://en.wikipedia.org/wiki/Yamaha_YZF-R6> and <https://www.roadracingworld.com/news/motoamerica-yamaha-bringing-spirit-of-challenge-to-daytona-200/>